Ayutii/Makeup-Photography/README.md

 - **Services Carousel:** A visually engaging carousel showcasing the main services (Makeup, Photography, and Consultation).
 - **Contact Section:** Easy access to contact information with clickable phone, email, Telegram links, and social media channels.
 - **Floating Telegram Widget:** A seamless way for users to start a chat via Telegram, thanks to [MyAlice Telegram Widget](https://www.myalice.ai/telegram-widget).
+- **Dynamic Year:** Automatically updates the copyright year in the footer.
 - **Responsive Design:** Fully optimized for all screen sizes.
 - **Dynamic Deployment:** Sensitive information is handled securely using GitHub secrets and environment variables.
 - **GitHub Actions CI/CD:** Automated workflow for continuous deployment to GitHub Pages.